4phycs/4phycs.github.io/_posts/TimeSeries/2000-01-01-timeseries-1.md

 ---
 # Time series analysis 1: introduction

-This is going to be the first post regarding time series analysis.
-This post contains:
+I have been working on time series analysis for a while and I am going to dedicate a few posts on this subject.
+This first post contains:
-- An inttroduction regarding time series
+- An introduction regarding time series
 - The terminology and the initial definitions that will be used in all the other posts.
 - The Table of contents of all the posts regarding time series analysis

 ## Introduction to time series
-A time series is just a collection of ordered points, like this:
+A time series is just an ordered collection of points, like this:

 3.4   7.2   5.2  2.5   5.3   7.1  0.4  ...

-Sometimes there is a timestamp associated to each point but it is not necessary.
+Sometimes the points have a timestamp, but it is not necessary.
-Often times one expects the time interval between two points to be constant in time, however it is not so rare to find gaps between points.
+Often times one expects the time interval between two points to be constant in time, however it is not so rare to find gaps between points, like in this example:

 2014-Mar-29 18:02:24.250        29.25
 2014-Mar-29 18:02:40.250        28.05